fedebarusco/apache-nifi-fdlc/README.md

 ### Local

-The following instructions are based on Ubuntu operating system and GitHub as the hosting service of the git repository.
+The following instructions are based on Ubuntu 22.04.1 LTS operating system and GitHub as the hosting service of the git repository.

 #### Preconditions: Java

 On Ubuntu systems proceed as follows:
-1. Download and install openjdk-8-jdk:
+1. Download and install openjdk-11-jre:
     ```console
-    sudo apt-get install openjdk-8-jdk
+    sudo apt-get install openjdk-11-jre
     ```
 2. Verify that the installation was successful:
     ```console